stephengaito/documentArchive/racket/design/sprints/Readme.md

 specification tools, each story is developed into one or more specifications of the "features" (located in the design/features directory) representing the external model's behaviour .
-Each sprint file records the features worked on during that sprint.
+Each sprint file

-While working on a given feature we will need to write a number of specifications for the behaviour of various parts of the implementation.
-These implementation level specifications will be located in an